Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 - Use inspiring quotes as tweets

-- Take a few seconds of their best audio and drop it in your Instagram stories linking back to the full 2-minute video
+- Take a few seconds of their best audio and drop it in your Instagram stories, linking back to the full 2-minute video

 - Reformat the interview into an informational case study

-Thank of your story as a content cascade, starting with your cornerstone and then excerpting pieces to be shared elsewhere.
+You can also recycle stories and share them again later.
+No need to remember what you shared six months ago.
+Don’t be afraid to repeat a relevant story.
+Think of your story as a content cascade, starting with your cornerstone and then excerpting pieces to be shared elsewhere.

-If you take the time to develop a volunteer recruitment marketing campaign that includes, tell-a-friend element, you will exponentially grow the number of people who hear about your opportunities.
+If you take the time to develop a volunteer recruitment marketing campaign that includes a tell-a-friend element, you will exponentially grow the number of people who hear about your opportunities.
+What’s more, trusted community ambassadors will carry the message.
+Their influence will ensure your calls to action are not only heard but responded to.